JustSofter/Something-For-Antiraids/README.md

 TOKEN=your-token-here
 ```

-After this, you need to install Node.JS in the host machine, and type in the console or terminal inside the bot folder
+After this, enable the Privileged Gateway Intents, and then you need to install Node.JS in the host machine, and type in the console or terminal inside the bot folder
 ```
 npm install
 ```